 Campfires/Recreational Fire Pits

-- Be equipped with a tight-fitting lid of perforated metal or wire screen having openings not more than 1 cm2 in area.
+- Use a tight-fitting lid of perforated metal or wire screen that does not have openings greater than 1 cm2 in area

-- Be located not less than 2 meters from a property line and not less than 5 metres from a building or flammable combustible material.
+- Locate fires a minimum of 2 meters from a property line and 5 metres from a building or flammable combustible material

-- There must be fire-fighting equipment available on hand including at least one shovel, rake and garden hose connected to a water source.
+- Have fire-fighting equipment on hand, including at least one shovel, rake, and garden hose connected to a water source